Mt. Everest: "He Will Blow Us All Away" (day 10)

 We'll pass it on to you

-We'll give the world to you and you'll blow us all away
+We'll give the world to you and you'll blow us

 Someday x2